aloshTM/MeteoriteBotRewritten/README.md

 # MeteoriteBotRewritten
 mojave made a better one and im working on that one so this is open to anyone now (ignore my shit attempts to grab user data)

+note to meteorite admins: **DO NOT USE THIS** this is unfinished and is just a base if someone is going to use this as notes.

 # Installation

 To run this bot, you will need to install some dependencies